What is equitable and adequate school funding?

 Equitable and adequate school funding is a mechanism for helping all students reach their potential to become healthy and productive citizens.
 Illinois has a long way to go on both fronts.
-Its school funding formula ranks 49th in equity and 50th in adequacy.
+Its school funding formula ranks 49th in adequacy and 50th in equity.
 To transform schools and improve student outcomes, we must make this important change.
 After all, to invest in students is to invest in Illinois’ and the country’s future.
 States with greater growth in educational attainment also enjoy greater growth in productivity and worker compensation.

 What is Advance Illinois doing?

 - We are a founding member of the Funding IL’s Future coalition, a group that advocates for equitable funding for school districts across the state and supports the evidence-based model as a solution.

 - We authored Funding Expectations, a report which addresses the regressive way in which Illinois has been underfunding its public schools in recent years and makes short-term and long-term recommendations on how the Illinois legislature can resolve this issue.

 - We released Understanding the Math of Funding Inequity, an analysis of legislative proposals evaluating how well they address components of an equitable K-12 funding system in Illinois.

 - We were the first to speak out about how the practice of proration harms students by regressively cutting the most funding from schools serving the state’s most vulnerable students, and we testified in front of the Illinois State Board of Education and the General Assembly about this issue.